Loading…

 Tuesday June 10, 2025 12:00pm - 1:00pm MDT

 The publishing industry is complicated, constantly changing, and seemingly mysterious, so the relationship between an author and her agent is an integral component of a successful career.
-Join author Christina Rivera and Evanthia Bromiley and their agents, Julie Stevenson and Jennifer Lyon as they talk about how they’re navigating the choppy waters of publishing together.
+Join author Christina Rivera and Evanthia Bromiley and their agents, Julie Stevenson and Jennifer Lyons as they talk about how they’re navigating the choppy waters of publishing together.

 Speakers